Cooper T45: Development history and technology

 The Cooper T45 was the successor to the Cooper T43.
 The chassis remained almost unchanged, but the wheel suspension was revised.
 The engine was lowered.
 Until 1959 the cars had drum brakes, which were then replaced by disc brakes.

 Racing history

 For the Formula 1 version, Climax developed a 2.2-litre engine.
 Since this engine was exclusively available to the works team, Rob Walker had to resort to the 2-litre engine, which had less power.
-In 1958, Frenchman Maurice Trintignant surprisingly won the Monaco Grand Prix with the Walker 2-litre T45.
+In 1958, Frenchman Maurice Trintignant surprisingly won the 1958 Monaco Grand Prix with the Walker 2-litre T45.
 However, the car lacked power on the fast stretches.
 Especially against the competition from Ferrari and Vanwall, the Coopers had no chance.
-Works driver Roy Salvadori was third at Silverstone and second at the Nurburgring and fourth overall in the Drivers' Championship.
+Works driver Roy Salvadori was third at Silverstone and second at the Nürburgring and fourth overall in the Drivers' Championship.
 Cooper finished third in the Constructor's Championship, which was held for the first time.